RobertoEspeso/RobertoEspeso/README.md

 # Hi!
 I'm Roberto Espeso 👋

-I am a **Junior Frontend Developer** with a solid background in design, having graduated as a **Multimedia Designer** and I am currently working in that profession.
+I am a **Frontend Developer** with a solid background in design, having graduated as a **Multimedia Designer** and I am currently working in that profession.
 My journey has given me an understanding of the importance of visual interfaces and user experience, which I now combine with my growing passion for coding.

 ### 💻 **Technologies and Skills:**
 - **Frontend:**